Reinforcement Learning for Joint Optimization of Multiple Rewards: Problem Formulation

-In the following section, we present a model-based algorithm to obtain this policy $\pi^*$, and regret accumulated by the algorithm.
+In the following sections, we first show that the joint-objective function of average rewards allows us to obtain Pareto-optimal policies with an additional assumption of monotonicity.
+Then, we will present a model-based algorithm to obtain this policy $\pi^*$, and regret accumulated by the algorithm.
 We will present a model-free algorithm in Section \ref{mfa} which can be efficiently implemented using Deep Neural Networks.